OHIO-ECT/ITS-2300-Lab-10/README.md

 Watch the ECT Tech Nugget on NMAP at: [ECT Tech Nugget - N27.0 - Nmap](https://youtu.be/PBuoHk9fFgk)

-11. On Windows Start Menu use the search bar at the bottom.
-Search for "zenmap.exe".
+10. On Windows Server Start Menu select the "Command Prompt" application.

+11. In the black command window issue the command `choco install nmap` and leave the computer alone (no mouse and keyboard) until the installation is complete

+12. Return to the start mene and select the "Nmap - Zenmap GUI" application.

+13. Based on the lab demonstration scan the Lan-120 network
 a.
 Along the menu bar at the top there is a field labeled "Target:" input the network address and subnet mask.
 b.
 Under "Profile:" pull-down and select "Regular Scan".

-12. [Data] Nmap will start scanning that range of hosts on the network.
+14. [Data] Nmap will start scanning that range of hosts on the network.
 Look through the output tabs to display what information Nmap was able to find.
 Include the scan information in the final report.

 ### Lab Questions